toosean/mcp-more/README.md

 Tired of configuring the same MCP over and over again across different clients like Claude Desktop, Codex, and Gemini?
 Editing .json files, managing tokens, handling login states - it's such a hassle.
 With MCP More, configure once and use everywhere.
 Simple and efficient.

+> 🚧 The project is currently in preview stage.
+You may encounter some minor bugs or incomplete features.
+We welcome everyone to submit issues and PRs to help make it better together! 🎉

 [English](./README.md) | [简体中文 (Chinese)](./README.zh-CN.md)